 Each person can share a closing reflection to improve the next meetings.
 No discussion.

 Where there are multiple people there are multiple perspectives.
 This 70-minute video explains governance meetings and highlights the Integrative Decision-Making process used to approve changes to the organization’s governance.
 This process integrates multiple perspectives without endlessly trying to reach consensus.
-We recommend you watch our intro video first for better context.
+We recommend you watch our intro webinar first for better context.